voxpupuli/puppet-nftables/README.md

 The config file has a inet filter and a ip nat table setup.

-Additionally, the module comes with a basic infrastrcuture to hook into different places.
+Additionally, the module comes with a basic infrastructure to hook into different places.

 ## nftables config